talentdeficit/jsx/README.markdown

 #### objects ####

-json objects are represented by erlang proplists. the empty object has the special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent using the shorthand form of property lists using atoms as properties. all properties must be tuples. all keys must be encoded as in `string`, above, or as atoms (which will be escaped and converted to binaries for presentation to handlers)
+json objects are represented by erlang proplists. the empty object has the special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent using the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string`, above, or as atoms (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values

 ### <a name="options">options</a> ###